The Court: Broadmeadows Children’s Court

 The Allegations:

-The client was a 16-year-old who had allegedly stolen a motor vehicle parked in the driveway of the home of the owner.
-The victim reported the car missing after he noticed that it was no longer parked in the driveway.
+The client was a 16-year-old who had allegedly stolen a motor vehicle parked in the driveway of the owner’s home.
+The victim reported the car missing after noticing it was no longer parked in the driveway.
 Police later located the vehicle several suburbs away.

-Police conducted forensic testing on the vehicle and found our client’s fingerprints inside the car.
-Our client was subsequently arrested and charged with the theft of the motor vehicle and was required to appear in court.
+Police conducted forensic testing on the vehicle and found our client’s fingerprints inside.
+Our client was subsequently arrested and charged with the theft of the motor vehicle and required to appear in court.

-Upon reviewing the brief, it became evident that the prosecution had a strong case as they had forensic evidence linking our client to the vehicle.
-There was also CCTV footage, which clearly showed our client entering the motor vehicle and driving the car.
-Additionally, the client made admissions to the police regarding the theft of the motor vehicle.
+Upon reviewing the brief, it became evident that the prosecution had a strong case.
+They had forensic evidence linking our client to the vehicle.
+There was also CCTV footage, which clearly showed our client entering and driving the motor vehicle.
+Additionally, the client made admissions to the police regarding the theft of the motor vehicle in his recorded interview.

 At Court:

-At court, a plea of guilty was entered to one charge of theft of a motor vehicle.
-The matter was shortly thereafter adjourned for our client to engage with Youth Justice.
+At court, a guilty plea was entered to one charge of theft of a motor vehicle.
+Shortly thereafter, the matter was adjourned for our client to engage with Youth Justice.

 At the next court hearing, Youth Justice filed a progress report with the court along with their sentencing recommendations.
-Given that the client engaged well with Youth Justice and followed their recommendations, the progress report was quite positive.
+The progress report was quite positive because the client engaged well with Youth Justice and followed their recommendations.

 The Outcome: